jasp-stats/jasp-desktop/Docs/development/project-renaming-options-for-syntax.md

 Open the analysis Qml file that you need to check for consistency.
 Edit the option names (or values) according to the style guide.

-#### Moving documentation to `info`

-Should we do this at this stage or not?
-Should we do it in two waves instead?

 ### 3. R files